nchudnovets/merezhyvo-ut/README.md

         *   **Blocked when Tor is enabled**.
     *   Blocking WebRTC can reduce some IP leak surface for privacy-sensitive use, but it is not a magic “anonymous mode”.

+    * Secure DNS (DNS-over-HTTPS) switcher

+        * Merezhyvo can use Secure DNS (DoH) to encrypt DNS lookups and reduce DNS visibility for your ISP/network.

+        * Modes:

+          - Automatic (recommended): uses Secure DNS when possible, with fallback to regular DNS if needed.

+          - Secure only: uses Secure DNS only (may break some networks, e.g. captive portals).

+        * Multiple providers are available, including a custom DoH endpoint.

+        * Secure DNS is automatically disabled when Tor is enabled (to avoid DNS requests outside of Tor).

 *   **Site data management**
     *   Internal **“Site data”** page where you can inspect and clear cookies and stored data per site.
     *   Includes a global **“Clear all data”** option, plus per-site actions to remove cookies, site data, or both.